 Your Eye Doctor's Appointment Could Change Your Life

-So the next time you visit Dr Leong at Foresight Eyecare in Calgary, remember that a comprehensive eye exam can do more than determine your eyeglasses or contacts prescription.
-Dr Leong can evaluate your eyes for existing or potential health issues, and communicate them to your primary care physician for the best possible care.
+So the next time you visit Dr. Chan at Foresight Eyecare in Calgary, remember that a comprehensive eye exam can do more than determine your eyeglasses or contacts prescription.
+Dr. Chan can evaluate your eyes for existing or potential health issues, and communicate them to your primary care physician for the best possible care.
 By knowing that you're at risk for a certain disease, you can take precautions early on and manage the condition as needed.
 After all, an ounce of prevention is worth a pound of cure.

 Call Foresight Eyecare on (403) 226-8881 to schedule an eye exam with our Calgary optometrist.